Category

 10. Research and respect local customs

 Many travelers remark on “culture shock” when immersed in a new place.
 Sometimes, visitors can transgress cultural boundaries without even knowing it.
-Provide education on local customs to help prepare your people and reduce any social friction they might encounter on their trip.
+Provide education on local laws and customs to help prepare your people and reduce any social friction they might encounter on their trip.

 11. Train to avoid violent incidents